|

 boost her home's resale value.

-"I think buyers today are more concerned about the quality of
+"I think buyers today are more concerned about the

 the air inside the house," she says.